fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/docs/part5-developer/12_extra.md

 of having fewer guarantees, and not having a clear compositional property.

-In Computer Science, researchers have proposed models of computations based on constraint satisfaction, such as \emph{Prolog, }or constraint propagation~\cite{steele80definition}.
+In Computer Science, researchers have proposed models of computations based on constraint satisfaction, such as \emph{Prolog,} or constraint propagation~\cite{steele80definition}.
 Compared to these, there are two distinct features of MCDPs: (1)~the semantics accommodates multiple options for any quantity (the valuation of an edge is an